sushant005/java-interview/README.md

 java-interview
 ==============

 Contains the java interview questions.
+It has all sorts of conceptual and question asked on intervew and probable to be asked on interviews.